OneVoltTen/request-bot/README.txt

-Sort.sh is executed after download complete, convert video format and move to downloads folder Video files are renamed and moved to queue folder to be processed After queue file is processed moved to encoded folder Encoded folder automatically upload video file to filehost, retrieve upload url and post to database, move uploaded file to uploaded folder
+Sort.sh is executed after download complete, convert video format and move to downloads folder Video files are renamed and moved to queue folder to be processed After queue file is processed moved to encoded folder Encoded folder upload video file to filehost, retrieve upload url, post to database, move uploaded file to uploaded folder